Jesus invites us to come to Him “as is.”

 What does your situation look like?
 Do you have support?
 Do you regularly meet with other Christians?
 Are you being challenged to take the next steps in your faith?

 If you’re not sure what you need or what to do next, you’re in good company.
-A man named Cornelius in the book of Acts felt the same way.
-His story took place not long after the New Testament church began.
+A man named Cornelius in the Book of Acts felt the same way.
+His story took place not long after Jesus ascended to heaven, while the New Testament church was just beginning.

 Cornelius was a faithful man, and he respected God.
 He gave to the poor and spent time talking to God.
 He encouraged his entire household to follow his example.
-Cornelius wanted to deepen his relationship with God, but he wasn’t sure how to do that.
+Cornelius wanted to deepen his relationship with God, but he was not sure how to do that.

 One day, an angel appeared to Cornelius while he was praying.
-The angel told him God heard his prayers and wanted him to meet with a leader of the church, an apostle named Peter.
+The angel told him that God had heard his prayers.
+The angel said God wanted Cornelius to meet with a leader of the church, an apostle named Peter.
 An apostle was someone appointed and authorized by Jesus as His representative.